shah-zeb-naveed/data-science-notes/README.md

 - thiink about a parent service which might call the ML service. e.g. a general search service calling ranking service.
 - inverted index or collab filtering-like 1st phase for quick fast retrieval
 - log model output and get inferred (implicit or explicit) froma nother DB.
 Feed back to training data for subseuquent runs.

+# Feed Design
+- weighted metric for type of engagements. better to predict indivudal eventually to be able to fine-tune the knob
+- selection:
+   - new tweets, unseen tweets, seen tweets with increased engagement, limit recency, tweets by network, suggested and friends' interactions
+- actors:
+   - user, author, content, context, user-author similarity (percentage to nromalize), user-content,
+- features:
+   - similarity, interaction, influence, relationship, interests, etc.
+- Modelling:
+   - predict prob of engagement
+   - MTL model to predict multiple types of engagement
+   - can get overall model's score and feed as feature to individual models
+   - can stack models in parallel and use a simpler model on the outputs
+   - funnel approach
+- diversity, repetitiveness (content/user) penality - heuristics based like subtract 0.01
+- experimentation: check gain in user engagement metric and p-value
+-

 # Seach Engine
 - Define CTR with high dwell time to remove unsuccessful clicks